-Your trip in Israel was memorable, filled with culture, history, sightseeing and of course, the food, but now you want to pick up a few souvenirs from Israel to help create the last memories of your Israel adventure.
+Your trip in Israel was memorable, filled with culture, history, sightseeing and of course, amazing food.
+But now you want to pick up a few souvenirs from Israel to keep the memories of your Israel adventure alive.
 Whether you are stocking up on gifts for your friends and family back home or looking to bring a little memento for yourself, Israel is full of specialized gifts and a few classic souvenir items that are worth making extra room in your suitcase for.
 Here are the top 10 best souvenirs from Israel.

 Olive oil from Israel

-You likely sampled some of the olive oil while eating out in the many restaurants and cafes, or nibbled on a few olives alongside your falafel to take note of the fresh olives in Israel.
-The holy land is filled with olive groves especially in the Galilee region known for their production of high-quality olive oil.
-Definitely worth stocking up on some extra virgin olive oil as a souvenir from Israel.
+You likely sampled some of the olive oil while eating out in the many restaurants and cafes in Israel, or nibbled on a few fresh olives alongside your falafel.
+The holy land is filled with olive groves, especially in the Galilee region, which is known for its production of high-quality olive oil.
+Its definitely worth stocking up on some extra virgin olive oil as a souvenir from Israel.

 Diamonds from Israel